 The Mortality Factor: Where IoT Pays for Itself

-The Math on Mortality
+The Logic of Mortality

 Industry figures on aquaculture mortality vary widely by species, system type, and management quality.
 But here are some commonly referenced ranges based on industry experience and published aquaculture management literature: